drupol/not-a-number.io/content/posts/random/2025-05-01-refactoring-my-infrastructure-as-code-configurations.md

 - Rebuild any machine from scratch with a single command
 - Share and reuse configuration across machines
 - Track every change in version control
-- Avoid "it works on my machine" problems entirely
+- Avoid "_it works on my machine_" problems entirely

 This repository isn't just a bunch of
 "{{<abbr title="Normally used to denote hidden files for configuration">}}dotfiles{{</abbr>}}", it is the **source of